Heckie75/eQ-3-radiator-thermostat/README.md

  unlock                                         - Unlocks thermostat.
-No PIN required! clear                                          - Clear buffer of last request (will be printed in debug mode, set log_user to 1 in code!) reset                                          - Factory reset name                                           - (unofficial) Set given name for thermostat.
-This functionality is at your own risk since it abuses the notification handle 0x0421 that can be written!
+No PIN required! clear                                          - Clear buffer of last request (will be printed in debug mode, set log_user to 1 in code!) reset                                          - Factory reset
 ```

 ## Examples